wilsonmar/wilsonmar.github.io/_posts/2018-08-31-salesforce-einstein.md

 https://venturebeat.com/2018/09/19/salesforce-announces-einstein-voice-a-voice-assistant-for-enterprises/

-### Salesforce Social Studio
+### Salesforce Social Studio Vision

-Salesforce Social Studio integrates with Einstein Vision enable you to "visually listen" to detect attributes about an image, such as detecting your brand logo or that of your competitor in photos in order to learn more about the subjects' lifestyles and preferences.
+Salesforce Social Studio integrated with Einstein Vision was one of the first capabilities released.
+It enables users to "visually listen" for attributes about an image, such as detecting your brand logo or that of your competitor in photos in order to learn more about the subjects' lifestyles and preferences.

 Trailhead Projects: